Tree Removal vs Trimming: Which Do You Need?

 How Do You Know If a Tree Needs Trimming or Removal?

 tree removal and tree trimming in Snohomish County, Washington are the two most common tree services homeowners request — but they solve very different problems.
 Tree trimming preserves a healthy tree by selectively removing branches, while tree removal eliminates the entire tree.
-The right choice depends on the tree's health, structural integrity, and location on your property.
-This guide breaks down when each service makes sense so you can make a confident decision before calling for an estimate.
+The right choice depends on the tree's health, structural condition, location, and your goals for the property.
+This guide breaks down both services so you can make an informed decision — or know what to ask when a professional assesses your tree.

 Tree Removal vs Tree Trimming: Side-by-Side